Photobooth Setup Wizard

 Please try running the booth and taking a set of photos to check the print layout.
-If the photos aren't correctly centered on the page or the gaps between the photos is too large you can adjust the settings by selecting File->Photobooth Settings... and then clicking on the "Settings..." button for custom layouts.
-Then click on the "Preset Layouts..." button to adjust the settings.
-Please see the section on custom print layouts for more details.
+If the photos aren't correctly centered on the page or the gaps between the photos is too large you can adjust the settings by clicking on the "Print Layout" shortcut button (or by selecting File->Photobooth settings... and clicking on the "Settings..." button to the right of the "Custom layout" checkbox.
+Please see the section on the print layout editor for more details.

 Logos and other graphics can be added to the prints by creating a background.jpg image and editing this in an image editor.
 The background.jpg image needs to be the same size in pixels as the print output.
 If you selected the "Add a background.jpg image which can be edited to add logos etc." option when running the setup wizard there will already be a dummy background.jpg image in the photobooth images folder.

 The various screens presented to the user are defined using JPEG images saved in the photobooth images folder.
 The look of your booth can be customized simply by editing the screen JPEGs using an image editor such as Photoshop Elements.
 The screen that is shown when the booth is ready to take the next set of photos is called ready.jpg.
 Please see the section on images displayed to the user for more details.

 There are many other settings that can be adjusted.
 Please see the section on advanced photobooth settings for more information.
 There is a series of articles on our website which includes lots of useful information about photobooth shooting and a section giving answers to frequently asked questions.